-There are different types of restorations used in dentistry.
-The most common ones are fillings, crowns, bridges and onlays/inlays used for various degrees of cavities (decay) and/or broken teeth.
+Pima Dental uses different types of restorations in its dental practices.
+The most common ones are fillings, crowns, bridges, and onlays/inlays used for various degrees of cavities (decay) and/or broken teeth.

 Pima Dental places composite (tooth colored) fillings and does not use mercury-containing amalgam fillings.

 Bonding is a term that is commonly thought to be for cosmetic work even though Composite Fillings are a type of bonding.
-When referring to cosmetic bonding your dentist may be referring to repairing chips or improving the aesthetics of your front teeth, closing gaps between your front teeth or improving your smile without having to do veneers or crowns.
-Cosmetic bonding as outlined above will provide great results IF it is the optimal treatment plan but it will not provide as long-term a result as veneers or crowns and can be accomplished with minimal tooth reduction.
+When referring to cosmetic bonding, your dentist may be referring to repairing chips or improving the aesthetics of your front teeth, closing gaps between your front teeth, or improving your smile without having to do veneers or crowns.
+Cosmetic bonding as outlined above will provide great results if it is the optimal treatment plan, but it will not provide as long-term a result as veneers or crowns and can bee accomplished with minimal tooth reduction.

 Crowns are used to restore a tooth that is broken down to a point where there is insufficient tooth structure to provide support for a filling.
-A crown can be used to hold together a cracked tooth, to protect a weak tooth from breaking or to make a cosmetic improvement.
+A crown can be used to hold together a cracked tooth, to protect a week tooth from breaking or to make a cosmetic improvement.
 A crown can make a broken down tooth stronger as well as improving appearance.
-It can also protect a broken down tooth from further damage; preventive treatment to avoid tooth loss.
+It can also protect a broken down tooth from further damage and can be preventative treatment to avoid tooth loss.

-Your tooth will be reduced and an impression will be taken for the crown.
-A temporary crown will be made and cemented while waiting for the impressions to be sent to the dental laboratory where your crown will be made out of Porcelain, Ceramic, Zirconia or porcelain fused to high noble metal, e.g. gold, platinum, depending upon where the crown is and why it has been prescribed.
+Your tooth will be reduced and an impression will be taken from the crown.
+A temporary crown will be made and cemented while waiting for the impressions to be sent to the dental laboratory where your crown will be made out of porcelain, ceramic, zirconia, or porcelain fused to high noble metal (e.g. gold, platinum, etc) depending upon where the crown is and why it has been prescribed.

-A crown is also used to cover an implant that has been placed to replace a missing tooth.
+A crown is also used to cover and implant that has been placed to replace a missing tooth.